 This course is an introduction to optical network design and planning for backbone, regional, and metro-core networks.
 A fundamental aspect of any optical network design is selecting the proper network equipment to maximize scalability and configurability, while minimizing cost.
-The course will discuss the role of network elements, including ROADMs, multi-degree ROADMs, and ‘Drop-and-Waste’ ROADMs, and address the benefits of equipment features such as ‘colorless,’ ‘directionless,’ ‘contentionless,’ and ‘gridless.’
+The course will discuss the role of network elements, especially ROADMs (including ‘drop-and-waste’ ROADMs) and address the benefits of equipment features such as colorless, directionless, contentionless, and gridless.

 Routing and wavelength assignment (RWA) play an important role in the efficiency of ROADM-based networks.
 The course will cover RWA principles, including a discussion of some of the most relevant algorithms.
-This includes topics such as routing for cloud-computing applications and wavelength assignment in multi-line-rate networks.
+This includes topics such as routing for cloud-computing applications and protection.
 The role of regeneration and optical reach in network design will be discussed.
 Modeling for real-time vs. long-term network planning will also be covered.

-The course will address current areas of research in optical networking, including: gridless and elastic optical networks (EONs), routing and spectrum assignment (RSA), network defragmentation, power consumption, Software Defined Networking (SDN), open and disaggregated optical networks, low-margin optical networks, cognitive optical networks, and space division multiplexing (SDM).
+The course will address current areas of research in optical networking, including: elastic optical networks (EONs), Software Defined Networking (SDN), open and disaggregated optical networks, low-margin optical networks, cognitive optical networks, and space division multiplexing (SDM).